 Gaia Energy Ghana

-The Gaia Energy project in Ghana will involve the construction of two grid-connected onshore wind farms, and is the largest project that REPP has been involved with to date.
+The Gaia Energy project in Ghana will involve the construction of a grid-connected onshore wind farm, and is the largest project that REPP has been involved with to date.

-Once built, the two wind farms in Ankoma and Agogo will be among the biggest wind developments ever completed in the West African country, and will help establish a viable business model that will pave the way for scaling up investment in its nascent wind industry.
+Once built, the wind farm in Agogo will be among the biggest wind developments ever completed in the West African country, and will help establish a viable business model that will pave the way for scaling up investment in its nascent wind industry.

 Getting the project to financial close will upskill and improve the institutional knowledge of the associated stakeholders (i.e. the African project developers, commercial finance institutions and providers of risk mitigation instruments), and should motivate other developers to overcome barriers to seize similar opportunities in the region.